 How we measure

 Amplified Intelligence invites people to participate in data collection via panel providers who engage a nationally representative cross-section of the population to participate in the study.
-The process is triple opt-in and GDPR compliant.
+The process is triple opt-in and follows strict GDPR processes.

 Participants will download our app, which allows us (with their full permission) to film their faces and track their gaze while they view Instagram, Facebook, Twitter, TikTok, YouTube, BVOD Mobile, CTV OOH and Cinema.
 We intercept the ad load with the same ads across the viewing session.
 Once they have finished viewing they are directed to a product choice survey.
 When all steps are complete, the